mokasin/musicrawler/README.md

 Description
 -----------
-musicrawler is a fast mp3/ogg/... indexer that offers it's service over the net via HTTP/Json.
+musicrawler is a fast mp3/ogg/... indexer that offers its service over the net via HTTP/Json.

 Currently tested in Linux.
-But there is no reason, other platform should not work.
+However, there is no reason other platforms should not work.

 Status